7 States of Change — How Do I Experience Grief and Be Resilient?

 • I am confused about what happened; I often wake up thinking it did not happen

-• I avoid thinking about what happened (i.e. staying busy, distracting myself)
+• I avoid thinking about what happened (e.g. staying busy, distracting myself)

 2 of 5 Questions To Explore Examples: